 (iv) must not be burned on the demolition site;

-(b) ensuring the disconnection of each electrical, gas, telephone or water service to the building or incidental structure being demolished.
+(b) ensuring that each electrical, gas, telephone or water service to the building or incidental structure being demolished is disconnected by the provider of the service no later than the day on which the demolition work is completed.

 [Regulation 31I inserted in Gazette 18 Dec 2012 p.
-6570-1.]
+6570-1; amended in Gazette 24 Apr 2014 p.
+1136-7.]

 Division 2 — Demonstrating compliance with building standards